AndreyAkinshin/aakinshin.net/hugo/content/en/papers/hampel1974.md

 ---
-title: "The influence curve and its role in robust estimation"
+title: The Influence Curve and Its Role in Robust Estimation
+year: 1974
+doi: 10.2307/2285666
 authors:
 - Frank R Hampel
-year: 1974
-doi: 10.2307/2285666
 tags:
 - Mathematics
 - Statistics
+hasNotes: false
 ---

+## Reference

-<i>Frank R Hampel</i> <span title="">“The influence curve and its role in robust estimation”</span> (1974) // Journal of the american statistical association.
+> <i>Frank R Hampel</i> “The influence curve and its role in robust estimation” (1974) // Journal of the american statistical association.
 Publisher: Taylor \& Francis.
 Vol.&nbsp;69.
 No&nbsp;346.
 Pp.&nbsp;383–393.
 DOI:&nbsp;<a href='https://doi.org/10.2307/2285666'>10.2307/2285666</a>

 ## Bib